MicrosoftDocs/customer-insights/ci-docs/enrichment-office.md

 ## View enrichment results

-[!INCLUDE [enrichment-results](includes/enrichment-results.md)] This is the *Office* entity.
-The *Office_UserEntity* contains the Active Directory IDs for the email addresses that were chosen during enrichment configuration.
+[!INCLUDE [enrichment-results](includes/enrichment-results.md)] This is the *Office* table.
+The *Office_UserTable* contains the Active Directory IDs for the email addresses that were chosen during enrichment configuration.

 :::image type="content" source="media/enrichment-office-results-overview.png" alt-text="Preview of results after running the enrichment process.":::